bbauska/W3Cx-2of5/README.md

 -   height and width properties do not work on inline elements.

--   Many elements have natural behaviors that occur when height and width are <b>not<b> set.
+-   Many elements have natural behaviors that occur when height and width are <b>not</b> set.
 These are generally advantageous.
-However, by setting the width and height you <b>lose<b> those advantages.
+However, by setting the width and height you <b>lose</b> those advantages.
 We'll understand this in next module.

 -   Most Web pages are viewed in a variety of browser sizes, especially